alialkhatib/alialkhatib.github.io/index.md

 while I worked under [Tom Boellstorff][boellstorff].

-If this isn't enough info, click on some links floating around this text in various places (determined mostly by the size of your window).
+If this isn't enough info, click on some links floating around this text in various places (determined mostly by the size of your browser).

 [qsthesis]: /media/papers/quantified_self.pdf
 [blog]: /blog/